khyati389/Email-Spam-Detector-Machine-Learning/README.md

 # Spam-Detector
 A Python-based spam detector using the Naive Bayes approach.

-Steps:

-1. Preparing the text data.
-2. Creating word dictionary.
-3. Feature extraction process.
-4. Training the classifier.
+The spam detection process goes through a series of following steps:

+1. Common Aspects of Text Mining:
+  * Preparation of Corpus.
+  * Corpus Inspection.
+  * Cleansing of Corpus.
+  * Tokenize the Corpus and count the word frequency.
+  * Compute probabilities.

+2. Naive Bayes Classifier Approach:
+  * Build the Vocabulary of words by separating SPAM and HAM from training data.
+  * Store vocabulary of words in a file.
-5. Run classifier on the test set.
+  * Training the classifier on vocabulary.
+  * Evaluate the performance of model on test data.
+  * Generate Confusion and Evaluation Matrix.

 #### File Structure:
 	.